-The Villa Boréale is a charming contemporary residence located in Charlevoix, an eastern region of the Quebec Province well known for its wooded valleys, skiable mountains and breathtaking points of view.
+The Villa Boréale is a charming contemporary cottage located in Charlevoix, an eastern region of the Quebec Province well known for its wooded valleys, skiable mountains and breathtaking point of views over the Saint Lawrence River.
 At the heart of the boreal forest, the Villa is set on a sloped and private site, matching up nicely with the ubiquitous vegetation of the surroundings.

 Being involved early into the design process, the architect was able to assist the clients, a young and dynamic couple in their early thirties, in choosing the right site to convey their vision.

 The project’s design comes from a desire to revisit the historical architecture of the New France dwelling into a contemporary vernacular cottage.
 The high pitch roof with shallow overhang is characteristic of this early form of dwellings.Local materials with natural finishes, such as Eastern cedar cladding contrast with the charcoal matt metal standing seam.
 Moreover, the cladding seamlessly wrapping the walls and roof provides a strong signal of the whereabouts for the main house entrance.